robotsorcerer/LyapunovLearner/README.md

 #### Jupyter Notebook Interactive Example

-Please find examples in the file [clf_demos.ipynb](/notes/clf_demos.ipynb).
+Please find the example in the file [clf_demos.ipynb](/notes/clf_demos.ipynb).

 ### FAQS

-+ Why Consider this CLF correction mechanism for stabilizing trajectories over statistical learning methods or `dynamic movement primitives`?
++ Why Consider this CLF correction scheme for stabilizing trajectories over `statistical learning` methods or `dynamic movement primitives`?

-  -    Dynamic Movement Primitives are typically laden with the disadvantages associated with learning multiple demos; they work better for single demos;
+  -    Dynamic Movement Primitives are do not do well when it comes to learning multiple demos;

   -   Statistical Learning approaches, on the other hand, really do not have a guaranteed way of ensuring the learned dynamics are Lyapunov stable;

-  - Through a clever re-parameterization of robot trajectories, by a so-called weighted sum of asymmetric quadratic functions (WSAQF), and nonlinear optimization, we learn stable Lyapunov attractors for the dynamics of a robot's reaching motion, such that we are guaranteed to settle to non-spurious and stable attractors after optimization;

-  - This code leverages a control Lyapunov function in deriving the control laws used to stabilize spurious regions of attractors that a Gaussian mixture regression may generate;

-+ This code is pretty much easy to follow and adapt for any dynamical system.
-Matter-of-factly, I used it in learning the dynamics of the Torobo 7-DOF arm in Tokyo ca Summer 2018.

 + What is different between this and the matlab implementation?